Marte's 5 hits help Pirates, Nova beat Marlins 7-3 - Philly

 The surprising Pirates (11-4) improved to 7-0 in day games, completed a 4-2 trip and head home atop the NL Central.

-Both teams kept their tempers in check even as two Pirates and one Marlins batter were hit by pitches.
-Pittsburgh second baseman Josh Harrison left in the third inning complaining of pain in his left hand after being hit by a 96 mph fastball from Jose Urena.

-Ivan Nova (2-1) recovered from a wobbly start to pitch 6 2/3 innings.
+Marlins manager Don Mattingly said there was clearly no intent behind the pitch to Harrison because the count was 0-2.
+Mattingly said Nova hit Shuck intentionally.

+"It's the first pitch (to Shuck), and there's no doubt about why he did it," Mattingly said.
+"He did it in the right spot, and it's over.
+When it's done right, the message is fine, so I don't think it's going to cause a war or nothing."

+Nova (2-1) pitched 6 2/3 innings despite a wobbly start, which included a comebacker in the first that hit his left foot.
 He allowed three runs and struck out nine, his highest total since 2016.

 TRAINER'S ROOM

-Pirates: RHP Joe Musgrove (right shoulder strain) might advance to a bullpen session as early as Tuesday, manager Clint Hurdle said.
+Pirates: RHP Joe Musgrove (right shoulder strain) might advance to a bullpen session as early as Tuesday, Hurdle said.

 UP NEXT